-Guided by a family history of successful legal professionals and 15 years of his own experience defending clients like you, Ashley Aulls treats his clients with respect.
+Guided by a family history of successful legal professionals and over 20 years of his own experience defending clients like you, Ashley Aulls treats his clients with respect.
 He educated them on their case and its path through the criminal process every step of the way, while maintaining open lines of communication.
-To begin planning your defense against a violent crime charge like robbery in Spring Hill, call (352) 593-4115 today to set up your consultation with Ashley M. Aulls, P.A..
+To begin planning your defense against a violent crime charge like robbery in Spring Hill, call (352) 593-4115 today to set up your consultation with The Law Office of Ashley Aulls, P.A..

 Hernando County Violent Crime Information Center